 1. Put DIY closet side brackets on the following steps outlined above.

 2. Create another DIY shelving bracket out of pine wood scraps to attach to the corner (see picture).
 Level, drill pilot holes, add wood glue and screw into studs in at least 2 places.

 3. Due to our closet being out of square, we had to add an extra 1” x 1” pine scrap to corner DIY brackets to allow our pine shelving to rest nicely and match the depth of the other shelves.

-4. Follow the same steps (11 & 12) but glue and attach the top of the shelf to the back corner bracket and the side bracket.
+4. Follow the same steps (11 & 12) from when you were using glue, pilot holes and screws to attach the shelf top.
+However, for these shelves, you will need to glue and attach the top of the shelf to the back corner bracket and the side bracket.

 6. Glue, drill pilot holes, and screw board to the smaller shelves in 2 places on each shelf.

-I am not a professional organizer or is my house always clean.
-However, the biggest thing I try to remind myself about the following tips:
+I am not a professional organizer nor is my house always clean.
+However, the biggest thing I try to remind myself the following tips: